jpmalek/lake_washington_and_sammamish_temps/README.md

 Record all-time, and by-month high and low Lake Washington and Lake Sammamish water temperatures, measured from a depth of 1 meter, are published in JSON format <a href="https://swimming.withelvis.com/WA/lake_wa_highs_and_lows.json" target="_blank">here</a>.

-Read more about how this web service was implemented at the <a href="https://www.tenmoments.com" target="_blank">Ten Moments</a> website.
+Read more about how this web service was implemented on the <a href="https://www.tenmoments.com" target="_blank">Ten Moments</a> website.